bpatra/personal-blog/_posts/2013-12-22-no-hdmi-sound-without-os-reboot-restart-the-drivers.md

 *WARNING:* devcon.exe error messages are extremely misleading (read completely wrong...).
 Indeed, if you are using the x86 version instead of the x64 version or if you are trying to restart the drivers (see below) without administrators right you will still have the same error.: "No matching devices found".
 Consequently, do not try to interpret the error raised by devcon.exe.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/listmedia1-300x77.jpg' title="devcon.exe listclass display" caption="'devcon.exe listclass media' executed in powershell using conemu terminal" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/listmedia1-300x77.jpg' caption="'devcon.exe listclass media' executed in powershell using conemu terminal" %}

 Now, we are going to restart the two drivers using devcon.exe.
 First, let us see all drivers dedicated to sound, then type in your command prompt (or better with <a href="http://en.wikipedia.org/wiki/Windows_PowerShell">powershell</a>) run as administrator: <strong>